brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ### CSV Line Number Order

 [AWS documentation indicates that DMS writes lines to these `.csv` files in transaction order](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html) - and it looks like the rows come out in the right order when we query, so why bother with `transaction_sequence_number`?
-We could talk about the drawbacks of depending implicitly on the line ordering in the source files, but in the same docs, AWS tell us that the row order is not meaninful in Parquet, which is the output type you'll almost certainly see in the real world applications.
+We could talk about the drawbacks of depending implicitly on the line ordering in the source files, but in the same docs, AWS tell us that the row order is not meaningful in Parquet.
+As Parquet is much more likely and advisable in real-world scenarios, depending on line order isn't really an option anyway.

 ### No `transaction_sequence_number`?